bioexcel/qmmm_bpg/docs/running_cp2k/cp2k_output.rst

 used for future reference.

 After this it will then print details of the individual set up for the important sections in the input file.
-These will appear under clear headings e.g. FIST for MM, Quickstep for DFT, and QMMM.
+These will appear under clear headings e.g. FIST for the MM section, Quickstep for the DFT section, and QMMM.
 Input parameters are printed, along with some more information such as for example the number of basis functions.

 After this the output from the calculation is usually printed.
 This will start with the